 In the early 19th century the house was extended and some floor levels were adjusted.
 The house became a mansion which was advertised as having 9 bedrooms in 1892.
-The land belonging to the family who lived here extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane, the Prison and included land on the other side of Woodthorpe Drive.
+The land belonging to the family who lived here extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane and included land on the other side of Woodthorpe Drive.

 In 1940, the house was requisitioned by the War Office and was Regimental Headquarters for the 172 (M) HAA Regiment, then the 161 (M) HAA Regiment.
 ATS (Women’s Auxiliary Territorial Service) worked in the offices which were on the ground floor of the house, the officers slept in the house, and the soldiers slept in Nissen huts in the grounds.
 The huts were still in use as part of the Community Centre during the 1950’s.
 Had it not been for the War, Woodthorpe House would have been demolished to provide building land for houses.

 The Army left the house in a neglected state in 1944, and the Council purchased it in 1946.
 For a while it was used as an annex for Haywood Girls’ School, before being passed to Sherwood Community Association in 1949.
 Since it’s official opening in 1950, Sherwood Community Centre has provided a wide range of activities for the local community and is possibly the busiest Community Centre in Nottingham.
 The Hall was built in 1979, to help cater for the Centre’s growing needs.
 The Coffee Bar and Foyer were added in 1984.